 If you’re struggling, rather than jumping straight to getting a waiver, you should consider other options first, such as getting a GMAT or GRE tutor.

-Ultimately, the decision to apply for a test waiver or submit test scores depends on your individual circumstances and goals.
+Ultimately, the decision to apply for a test waiver or submit test scores depends on your individual circumstances and goals, but we urge you to weigh up your options carefully before deciding.